Less than 15% of patients seek out care for this vicious form of gangrene.

 “I’m no longer a patient, but I come here all the time,” Hauwau explains, speaking slowly but clearly.

-She is learning to weave cloth, listening intently to instructions from an experienced teacher on the verandah outside the women’s
+She is learning to weave cloth, listening intently to instructions from an experienced teacher on the verandah outside the women’s ward.

 These psychosocial support sessions are as important as the surgery, says Sivaramakrishnan.
 Although patients are put on strong antibiotics and nutritional support on arrival, they are also counselled.